santoshacharya2468/shoesly/README.md

 ## Assumptions Made During Development

 1. **Brand Images:** All brand images are in SVG format.
-2. **Product Thumbnails and Images:** Products have both thumbnails and images, both transparent in nature.
+2. **Product Thumbnails and Images:** For managing user authentication i am using firebase Anonymous Signin.
 3. **Product Gender:** Products are designed for only one gender or can be selected as unisex.
 4. **Color Options:** Products have multiple color options available.
 5. **Cart Selection:** While adding to the cart, the color and size of the product must be selected.